OrlieRod314/orlie-site/docs/about.md

-# About Me
+# ABOUT ME

 Hey!
 My name is Orlando Rodriguez, and I'm a Software Engineer / Scientist working at Rincon Research Corporation in Tucson, AZ, USA.

 ## Hobbies

-I enjoy learning languages, gaming with friends, going outdoors, doing TaeKwonDo, and I enjoy learning languages, gaming with friends, going outdoors, doing TaeKwonDo, and I enjoy learning languages, gaming with friends, going outdoors, doing TaeKwonDo, and I enjoy learning languages, gaming with friends, going outdoors, doing TaeKwonDo, and I enjoy learning languages, gaming with friends, going outdoors, doing TaeKwonDo, and I enjoy learning languages, gaming with friends, going outdoors, doing TaeKwonDo, and I enjoy learning languages, gaming with friends, going outdoors, doing TaeKwonDo, and I enjoy learning languages, gaming with friends, going outdoors, doing TaeKwonDo, and I enjoy learning languages, gaming with friends, going outdoors, doing TaeKwonDo, and I enjoy learning languages, gaming with friends, going outdoors, doing TaeKwonDo, and I enjoy learning languages, gaming with friends, going outdoors, doing TaeKwonDo, and
+I enjoy learning languages, gaming with friends, going outdoors, doing TaeKwonDo, and just chilling in general.

-# About this Site
+# ABOUT THIS SITE

 Welcome to my little corner of the internet!